Traditional Chinese Bone Setting & Tit Tar Treatments

 - Muscle pains, ligament and tendon injuries

-If you are looking for muscle pain treatment or joint pain treatment, visit our therapy center now.
+If you are looking for treatments for your muscle, joint, or lower back pains, visit our therapy centre today!

 Tit tar is but one area of traditional Chinese medicine and is concerned primarily with healing physical trauma.
 Thought to have been initiated in the Canton province of China by Master Wah Toh in 200 B.C., tit tar was closely associated with Chinese martial art of kung fu.
 It could be that tit tar was derived from the need to effectively, quickly and safely heal injuries sustained during the practice or execution of the high-contact martial art.

 Famously known as a patriot, revolutionary, healer, philosopher, and martial artist legend, Wong Fei Hung, among the few acclaimed tit tar masters in China, had even gone on to be immortalised in more than 100 Hong Kong films.
 Wong Fei Hung was a master of the Hung Kuen style of martial arts and is most famously associated with his clinic, Po Chi Lam, where he practiced and taught tit tar, acupuncture and many other forms of traditional Chinese medicine.
 As a physician, he was known for his compassion which led him to treat just about anybody and often, if the patient was too poor to pay, for free.